 Why do this problem?

-Introducing humour into maths does add to the enjoyment - and the children will find this activity
+Introducing humour into maths does add to the enjoyment - and the children will find this low threshold high ceiling

-funny.
+activity funny.
 It is a good opportunity for them to practise counting and to record findings in different ways.
 And there's the added bonus that everyone could have a different answer and be right.
-Learners will need to
+Learners will need to find strategies to

 Cross curricular links can be made by using the story of Noah and the ark as an introduction.
 Considering creatures with one 'leg' such as slugs and snails, no legs such as snakes and all the other possibilities is great fun and provokes interesting responses from the children.
 You may be surprised by their ingenuity.